Sleep and Menopause

 The Sleep and Menopause collection invites you to embark on a meditative journey into the world of plants and medicine and their complex entanglement with menopause and sleep health.

 Insomnia is one of the most disruptive sleep disorders associated with menopausal and perimenopausal symptoms.
-It is characterized by an inability to fall asleep, an inadequate sleep duration, waking up multiple times during the night, or a combination of all of three.
+It is characterized by an inability to fall asleep, an inadequate sleep duration, waking up multiple times during the night, or a combination of all three.
 For centuries, herbs have been used to treat and manage these sleep difficulties.

 The body of work on display here considers what we might learn from plant behaviour that could benefit our own lives as sensitive, complex, and interconnected beings.
 Additionally, the collection seeks to reframe the extraction, consumption, and use of plants by refocusing our attention onto our deep and holistic relations with them.